-AURP 2016 International Conference Make Your Plans Today!
+AURP 2016 International Conference Kicks-off in Oklahoma City

-Research Parks are evolving and changing rapidly, forcing parks to examine processes and strategies currently in place.
-This year’s conference will address the current university research park landscape, and provide insight and best practices on how research parks can thrive through the power of ingenuity.
+This year’s theme is “Harnessing the Winds of Change: Pioneering the Future of Ingenuity at University Research Parks.”
+With research parks evolving and changing rapidly, parks are forced to examine and improve upon current processes and strategies.
+This year’s conference will address this movement, as well as the current university research park landscape, and provide insight and best practices on how research parks can thrive through the power of ingenuity.

 Graduate firms and current residents of the University City Science Center’s business incubators support one out of every 100 jobs in Greater Philadelphia and drive nearly $13 billion in economic activity in the region, according to new analysis released today by the Economy League of Greater Philadelphia and Econsult Solutions, Inc. The University City Science Center: An Economic Catalyst for Greater Philadelphia study quantifies benefits associated with the Science Center’s business incubation services including job growth, salaries and wages, economic output, and fiscal impact.